dheerajshenoy/ClickNinja/README.md

 # ClickNinja
 Game similar to fruit ninja created using Unity.
-This was created by following hands-on tutorial by Unity Technologies (Code and Create Tutorial).

 # Screenshots